designstem/projects/frequency/index.md

 1. Hands-on activity with the turntable to explore the meaning of frequency and movement.

-2. Virtual learning objects to elaborate and test how frame rate affects our perception of movement and how frequency can be presented as a form of sinusoidal wave and
+2. Virtual learning objects to elaborate and test how frame rate affects our perception of movement and how frequency can be presented as a form of sinusoidal wave.

 3. Creative work to combine art and motion on a turntable.